FRBNY-DSGE/rstarBrookings2017/README.md

 We ran the estimation scripts in MATLAB R2016a.

 ## How to run plots

 See the README.md file in the `plot` directory.
+All results are plotted using MATLAB 16a.